 Figure 14 highlights the effect of monsoon depressions on rainfall across northern India.
-The 414 solid lines show the mean rainfall within eight degrees of MD centers, averaged over land points 415 only from 20-30 N. In northeast India, near the head of the Bay of Bengal, the mean rainfall associated with MDs is comparable to the mean daily rainfall during the monsoon (dashed line), 417 suggesting that MDs are not major contributors to seasonal rainfall anomalies in that region.
-Inter-418 estingly, in this region DI MDs produce more rainfall than non-DI.
-This is likely because for this latitude and longitude band, we are disproportionately sampling areas to the north of the MD cen-420 tre, where dry intrusions are associated with an increase in rainfall (Fig. 5).
-Moving to the west, 421 the mean monsoon season rainfall decreases while the mean rainfall associated with MDs largely 422 increases.
+The solid lines show the mean rainfall within 8° of MD centers, averaged over land points only from 20° to 30°N. In northeast India, near the head of the Bay of Bengal, the mean rainfall associated with MDs is comparable to the mean daily rainfall during the monsoon (dashed line), suggesting that MDs are not major contributors to seasonal rainfall anomalies in that region.
+Interestingly, in this region, DI MDs produce more rainfall than noDI.
+This is likely because, for this latitude and longitude band, we are disproportionately sampling areas to the north of the MD center, where dry intrusions are associated with an increase in rainfall (Fig. 5).
+Moving to the west, the mean monsoon season rainfall decreases, while the mean rainfall associated with MDs largely increases.
 This increases the potential for MDs to bring substantial rainfall anomalies.
-However, 423 west of about 77°E, MDs with dry intrusions produce considerably less rain.
-424
+However, west of about 77°E, MDs with dry intrusions produce considerably less rain.

-The black line in Fig. 14 shows rainfall for all MDs, and thus we can infer that locations where it is very close to the DI or noDI line are regions where most MD rainfall lies in that respective category.
-This tells us that while MDs are more likely than not to have dry intrusions when they are very far west (Fig. 3), the ~1000 km horizontal scale of MDs means that even systems centered over central India, with no dry intrusion, can produce strong rainfall over western India and Pakistan.
+The black line in Fig. 14 shows rainfall for all MDs, and, thus, we can infer that locations where it is very close to the DI or noDI line are regions where most MD rainfall lies in that respective category.
+This tells us that while MDs are more likely than not to have dry intrusions when they are very far west (Fig. 3), the \sim 1000-km horizontal scale of MDs means that even systems centered over central India, with no dry intrusion, can produce strong rainfall over western India and Pakistan.
 However, when these systems encounter dry intrusions, the drop in rainfall to their west can preclude this.